Zapratkyn/webserv/README.md

 - The Webserv class parses the path to all the files and folders in the www folder and its subfolders

+- It also parse the various icons used for dir.html and the favicon

 - Then it parses all the servers, using the options in the configuration file and giving each server a unique name

 - Each port is used to set a listening socket

 - The main loop starts and waits for new connections

 - All pending requests are stacked in a list.
-An error (500) is sent to any client after the MAX_LISTEN is reached on a socket

 - The webserv identify the requested server and the client for each request